 CB is a pianist, singer, composer, songwriter, professor from Brazil.
 Also a multi-media artist and performer, she holds two artistic personalities, looking for fusion.
 One classically trained, Master in Piano, Researcher and Professor; the other one, learned from a very artistic family and community, where singing, playing, writing, performing was part of daily life and sacrality.
 CB is an artist creating and composing life primarily, looking for new organic human expressions mainly through music, image in video and photography, gestures and movement, communication and social interaction, storytelling and fantasying.
 Immigration, diaspora, ethnicities, african and indigenous mythology, nature, religions, rituals - search - are her subjects of interest.
 To give voice to tradition towards the future, to be organic and high tech, to experiment and discover methods to connect music, image, gesture - the space in between arts and time.

-Cândida Borges is a contemporary musician and interdisciplinary artist – pianist, singer, songwriter, composer, performer, educator and writer from Brazil.
-An Afro-European descendent, she has inherited musical traditions from Bahia and Rio de Janeiro through her strong family and artistic influences, that she claims in her artistic work.
-Nowadays she is a PhD Candidate in Arts for Plymouth University (UK, 2018).
+Cândida Borges is a Braziliian contemporary musician and transmedia artist – pianist, singer, songwriter, composer, performer, educator and Scholar.
+Nowadays she is a PhD Candidate in Arts at Plymouth University (UK, 2018).
 As an educator, Cândida has been an Associate Professor of Music for the Federal University of the State of Rio de Janeiro (UNIRIO) since 2009, and an invited Professor for international institutes, workshops, festivals and universities.
-She holds Bachelors degree (2000) and Masters degree (2005) in Piano Performance from Rio de Janeiro Federal University (UFRJ) and Specialization in Electronic Music Production by SAE Institute NYC.
-Classically trained, she has also been making music for films, ballet, theater, collaborations with DJs and producers worldwide, and especially for her own career as a singer songwriter.
+She holds Bachelors degree (2000) and Masters degree (2005) in Piano Performance from Rio de Janeiro Federal University (UFRJ) and Specialization in Electronic Music Production by SAE Institute NYC (2013).
+Classically trained, she has been making music for films, ballet, theater, collaborations with DJs and producers worldwide, and especially for her own career as a singer songwriter.
 NYC based for a multicultural environment exploration in her PhD project, she has been exploring in arts the subjects of immigration, borders and new techonology art.
 Her works can be known at www.candidaborges.com and www.candidamusic.com.